 Introduction to Views in Apache Hive

 Apache Hive supports the features of views, which are logical constructs and treated the same as tables.
 It makes it possible to save the query, on which all DML (Data Manipulation Language) commands can be performed.
-It is similarly used as views in SQL, however, views are created based on user requirement.
-In Hive, the query which is referencing the view is executed first and then the result obtained is used in the rest of the query.
+It is similarly used as views in SQL; however, views are created based on user requirement.
+In Hive, the query referencing the view is executed first, and then the result obtained is used in the rest of the query.
 Also, the Hive’s query planner helps in the execution plan.

-As Apache Hive supports array types, along with other primitive data types, LATERAL VIEW can also be created.
-The major use of this type of view is to convert or expand the arrays into rows using EXPLODE or INLINE function.
+As Apache Hive supports array types and other primitive data types, LATERAL VIEW can also be created.
+This type of view’s major use is to convert or expand the arrays into rows using EXPLODE or INLINE function.
 Let us take an example for creating a LATERAL VIEW.